mbeaumon/R2MCDS/README.md

 Version 0.8.0
 =======
+* Added a vignette for model with covariates
 * Added a vignette for simple models
 * Added a vignette for stratified analysis
 * Added the keep.best.model function to simplify output when many model are fitted to the same species
+* Made cosmetic change to the print and summary function for the distanceList and distanceFit class
+* Created the SpeciesList class
 * Redefined the distanceList class
-* Created the SpeciesList class
+* Added the units options to distance.wrap
-* Made cosmetic change to the print and summary function for the distanceList and distanceFit class
 * Made extensive change to distance.wrap to make sure each model is estimated independently

 Version 0.7.2